Name: Merel Ritskes-Hoitinga

 Titles: DVM, PhD, Animal Welfare Officer, Dipl ECLAM

-Managing Director Central Animal Laboratory (CDL), Radboud University Medical Center
+Professor in Evidence-Based Laboratory Animal Science, Radboud University Medical Center

 A conference “Laboratory Animal Science 2.0” was organised 15 October 2015, to mark the occasion of the Central Animal Laboratory Facility’s foundation at the Radboudumc 60 years ago.
 The focus was on the past, present and future role of animal studies in science and health care.
 The first e-learning module in the field of systematic reviews of animal studies was launched and is freely available from the SYRCLE website (www.SYRCLE.nl).
 A global ambassador network, dedicated to promoting and developing education in systematic reviews of animal studies, has been founded.